-Jobsite Preparation and Maintenance
+Jobsite Preparation & Maintenance for Hardwood Floors

 What type of subfloor do I need?

-A minimum thickness of 5/8” plywood or 3/4” OSB is required. (standard builder subfloor).
+A minimum thickness of 5/8” plywood or 3/4” OSB is required (standard builder subfloor).
 Hardwood floors should not be installed over particleboard.

 Do I require additional subfloor to install hardwood?

 In some cases additional subfloor needs to be added to raise the floor to meet an adjoining flooring’s height.
 (Most linoleum or tile floors have an additional subfloor beneath whereas carpeted areas generally do not.
 Rather than add subfloor to level an area, the additional subfloor potentially can be removed.)